 Follow the steps below to record a group of conventional channels blind:

-- 1. Press [PREVIEW]
+Pro ocedure: Notes:

-- 2. Press (SelGrp) [#]
+1. Press [PREVIEW]

-- 3. Press [ENTER]
+2. Press (SelGrp) [#] Creates new group

-Creates new group If group has already been recorded, its levels will show.
-Group recorded
+3. Press [ENTER] If group has already been recorded, its levels will show.

 4. Select channels and set channel levels